collabo-community/use-me-for-experiments/README.md

-# @collabo-community/user-issue-report
+# @collabo-community/use-me-for-experiments
->
-Issue reports in this repository are from users of Collabo Community products/projects, mostly through Collabocate GitHubSync integrated in our apps.
-Users can also choose to submit issues directly through the issues tab of this repository.
+Contributors are to work with this repository when working on a Collabo Community project task assignment, that involves test-running their changes for some experiment.
+For example, we test automated issue submissions for the Collabocate GitHubSync project here - this you will find in the issues tab of this repository.

 #